|

 and dance act.
 They began working clubs all over the country

-and continued after the Korean War.
-In between club dates
+and continued after the Korean War (during which Eddie was

-for an opening at WDRC, replacing Bacon
+magazine for an opening at WDRC, replacing Bacon

 & Fay.
 After a few months